information

 Assets at a glance

-A large transportation system has many elements.
+A $21.9 billion transportation system has many elements.
 Some, like our streetcar and roads, are large-scale pieces of infrastructure valued in the hundreds of millions of dollars.
 Others, like our street signs or sidewalk corners, support a mobile and connected city in smaller, but no less vital ways.
-The number and variety of the assets that PBOT is responsible for help to explain the wide-ranging and multifaceted nature of our work.
+The variety of active assets PBOT is responsible for helps explain the wide-ranging and multifaceted nature of our work.
 We are proud of the fact that, by maintaining and operating these assets, we can contribute to the high quality of life in Portland.
+Note: this graphic does not include permanently closed assets or ones being decommissioned

 Download our most recent PBOT Assets graphic below: